Approximately Counting Answers to Conjunctive Queries with Disequalities and Negations: Introduction

 \begin{defn}($H(\phi)$, $\Phi_C$) Given an ECQ~$\phi$, the \emph{hypergraph of} $\phi$, denoted $H(\phi)$, has vertex set $V(H(\phi))= \vars{\phi}$.
 For each predicate of~$\phi$ there is a hyperedge in~$E(H(\phi))$ containing the variables appearing in the predicate.
 For each negated predicate of~$\phi$, there is a hyperedge in~$E(H(\phi))$ containing the variables appearing in the negated predicate.
 For any class of hypergraphs $C$, $\Phi_C$ denotes the class of all ECQs $\phi$ with $H(\phi)\in C$. \end{defn}

+We emphasise that~$H(\phi)$ does \textbf{not} contain any hyperedges corresponding to the disequalities of~$\phi$; note that this makes positive results in terms of $H(\phi)$ stronger, but it also makes these results harder to prove.\footnote{If we included hyperedges corresponding to disequalities, we could just model these disequalities as (binary) relations and reduce to the case of conjunctive queries without disequalities.
+However, adding those hyperedges can increase the treewidth of the hypergraph (see Definition~\ref{def:tw}) significantly, so it would weaken the results significantly.}

-Note that~$H(\phi)$ does not contain any hyperedges corresponding to the disequalities of~$\phi$.
-Our main result uses the treewidth of a hypergraph (Definition~\ref{def:tw}, originally from~\cite{Robertson84:minors3}).
+Our first result uses the treewidth of a hypergraph (Definition~\ref{def:tw}, originally from~\cite{Robertson84:minors3}).
 The definitions of other width measures that are used throughout this work, such as fractional hypertreewidth and adaptive width, are deferred to the sections in which they are used.

 \begin{defn} (tree decomposition, treewidth) A \emph{tree decomposition} of a hypergraph $H$ is a pair $(T,\boldB)$ where $T$ is a (rooted) tree and $\boldB$ assigns a subset $B_t \subseteq V(H)$ (called a \emph{bag}) to each $t\in V(T)$.
 The following two conditions are satisfied: (i) for each $e \in E(H)$ there is a vertex $t \in V(T)$ such that $e \subseteq B_t$, and (ii) for each $v \in V(H)$ the set $\{ t \in V(T) \mid v \in B_t\}$ induces a (connected) subtree of $T$.
 The treewidth $\tw{T,\boldB}$ of the tree decomposition $(T,\boldB)$ is $\max_{t\in V(T)} |B_t| -1$.
 The \emph{treewidth} $\tw{H}$ of $H$ is the minimum of $\tw{T,\boldB}$, minimised over all tree decompositions $(T,\boldB)$ of~$H$. \end{defn}